 While Rafi has sung with every top music composer and co-playback singer there was always something special when he sang under the baton of Naushad and SD Burman.
 Rafi is at his best in films like Deedar (1951), Aan (1952), Baiju Bawra (1952), Udan Khatola (1955), Kohinoor (1960), Mughal-e-Azham (1960), Gunga Jumna (1961) and Mere Mehboob (1963) among others under Naushad and in Pyaasa (1957), Nau Do Gyarah (1957), Kala Pani (1958), Kala Bazaar (1960) and Guide (1965) with SD Burman.
 As far as his work with heroes go, while the Rafi-Dilip Kumar and Rafi-Dev Anand combos undeniably scaled great heights, there was always something special about that extra zest and zing that Rafi reserved in the songs that he sang for ‘yahoo’ Shammi Kapoor.
 To think of one without the other is simply unimaginable.

 Even as Rafi ruled the sixties, Aradhana (1969) and the Rajesh Khanna wave saw Rafi displaced by Kishore Kumar as the top male playback singer of Hindi cinema.
 Initially, as Kishore Kumar became the premier voice for both Dev Anand and Rajesh Khanna, Rafi was still the first choice as the voice for other heroes.
 But by the early 1970s, Kishore Kumar had overtaken him in this regard as well.
-While Rafi continued to sing in this period, his output of songs was nowhere as prolific as it had been in the previous two decades.
+While Rafi continued to sing and sing brilliantly in this period, his output of songs was nowhere as prolific as it had been in the previous two decades.